-Beginning in fiscal year 2015, the Company invested a portion of its cash primarily in marketable securities that are denominated in United States dollars.
-The investment portfolio consists of money market funds, commercial paper and debt securities of corporations.
-All of the investments are classified as available-for-sale securities and reported at fair value in the condensed consolidated balance sheets as follows:
+Beginning in fiscal year 2015, the Company invested a portion of its cash in debt securities that are denominated in United States dollars.
+The investment portfolio consists of money market funds, asset-backed securities, commercial paper, U.S. government securities, agency bonds and debt securities of corporations.
+All of the investments are classified as available-for-sale securities and reported at fair value in the condensed consolidated balance sheets.
+The following table summarizes the investments as of April 30, 2015 and January 31, 2015: